celiason/architecture/README.md

 ![](reports/figures/home_value_regression.png)

-As an alternative analysis, I also trained a random forest regressor model (80-20 random train-test split) that gave an $\text{R}^2$ = 0.19, meaning that 19% of variation in home values can be explained by a subset of features (latitude, longitude, home type, Simpson index, and year built).
+As an alternative analysis, I also trained a random forest regressor model (80-20 random train-test split) that gave an $\text{R}^2$ = 0.57, meaning that 57% of variation in home values can be explained by a subset of features (latitude, longitude, home type, Simpson index, square footage, yard size, number of bedrooms, number of bathrooms, and the year built).

+The root mean squared error (RMSE) was $90,551.92, meaning that, on average, the model was off by $90,551.92 in its prediction of home values.
+Since the average home price in the data set was $437,327.81, this means that the model was off by about 21% on average.

+Taking the log-likelihoods of the full model and comparing it to a simpler model without home type, we see that the full model is 7x better than a simpler model without this feature.

 ## Building a recommendation engine
 Coming soon...